 Printable Recipe for Instant Pot Mac and Cheese with Browned Kielbasa Bites:

-- 1 can Campbell's Condensed Cheddar Cheese Soup 10 3/4 oz, or substitute 1 cup small cubes processed cheese, such as Velveeta
+- 1 can Campbell's Condensed Cheddar Cheese Soup, 10 3/4 oz. (or substitute 10 oz. cubed Velveeta cheese)

 If you brown your kielbasa in the Instant Pot/Electric Pressure Cooker first, it will make the mac and cheese even MORE delicious!
 Just set kielbasa aside until it's needed later in the recipe.